Whitehouse v Lemon: Appeals

-Judgment

 The European Commission of Human Rights declared the case inadmissible to be heard by the European Court of Human Rights on 7 May 1982.
 The £26,435 raised by the Gay News Fighting Fund through benefits and donations from the gay community and others, including a £500 donation from Monty Python, was sufficient to cover the costs of the trial and appeals.

 Abolition of blasphemous libel as an offence

 Blasphemous libel ceased to be a common law offence in England and Wales with the passing of the Criminal Justice and Immigration Act 2008.

+Later appearances of the poem

+In 1996, the Lesbian and Gay Christian Movement was investigated by the police after publishing a hyperlink to the Queer Resources Directory, an American website, that included a copy of the poem.
+In April 1997 the police declared that they did not intend to prosecute.
+The investigation was commented on by civil liberties groups as raising issues about whether linking constituted legally publication.
+However, it did not produce a legal precedent on the question as it did not go to court.